**Updated July 2025

 Ask any physician or skincare expert what your skincare routine should include, and you will hear many different opinions.
 All or most of which will include some sort of Vitamin C product.
 Why is that?
 The benefits of a well formulated Vitamin C product are immense.
 These range from correcting your skin by firming, lightening, and brightening to preventing future damage by neutralizing free radicals.

 Vitamin C comes in many different forms.
 There are extensive (and complicated) debates over which form of topical Vitamin C can best penetrate the skin and therefore reap the best benefits.
-The two top forms used in medical grade products are L-Ascorbic Acid and Tetrahexyldecyl Ascorbate.
-Which is better?
+The top forms used in medical grade products are L-Ascorbic Acid and Tetrahexyldecyl Ascorbate Which is better?
 Well that depends on who you ask.
 Every company will say their Vitamin C ingredient is superior.
 As for the scientific evidence, the jury is still out.
-Here is a concise version of the debate between the two.
+Here is a concise version of the debate between them:

 L- Ascorbic Acid is Vitamin C in its purest form.
 All other forms are derivatives and must convert to L-Ascorbic Acid after entering your skin.
 But L- Ascorbic Acid has some problems.
 Mainly it is incredibly hard to stabilize and is only able to penetrate your skin at a pH lower than 3.5.
 Since your skin’s natural pH is 5.5, the low pH of stable L-Ascorbic Acid can cause some irritation.
 All products containing L- Ascorbic Acid are not equal, and you need to be wary when choosing an L-AA product.